Getting Here Car & Ferry

 Ferry to Labrador from Newfoundland

-To get to Labrador from the island of Newfoundland, take the ferry that runs from St. Barbe on the island’s Great Northern Peninsula to Blanc Sablon, on Québec’s southernmost coast, right next to the border with Labrador.
+From the island of Newfoundland, take the Trans-Canada Highway (Route 1), which spans the island from Port aux Basques to St. John’s — 905 kilometres.
+All highways off Route 1 are paved.
+Most coastal roads are paved with posted speed limits of 60–100 kilometres per hour.
+From Deer Lake, travel north via route 430 (the Viking Trail) to the daily, year-round ferry service at St. Barbe to Labrador via Blanc Sablon, QC.
 During peak season, the ferry runs several times each day, and the crossing takes less than two hours.
-The trip is a great opportunity to spot whales and birds, so keep a lookout while you’re on board.
-There’s a switch in time zones as you cross between the provinces, be sure to double check crossing times (the schedule on the website uses Newfoundland Time for all departures).
+The trip is a great opportunity to spot icebergs, whales, and birds, so keep a lookout while you’re on board.
+There’s a switch in time zones as you cross between the provinces; be sure to double-check crossing times (the schedule on the website uses Newfoundland Time for all departures).

 Getting Around Travel Within NL